This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 He employed various elements to make his covers stand out: emphasis on bright colors, flowers, animals, and fabrics.

-Hair is constantly flowing in the wind, while the locks of waves and curls are well-defined.
+Hair constantly flows in the wind, while the locks of waves and curls are well-defined.

 20. James Griffin